 - The seventh truth: Always retain tactical patience, remain calm and stay the course due to the fact the largest and most sustainable returns take time to develop no matter how many resources are applied or how favorable the starting conditions.
 This is true in a battle and across a battle campaign.
-Believe in your plan, in your team, partners and allies, and in your ability to address contingencies to collectively adjust the plan on the fly and to continue on no matter what.
+Believe in your plan, in your team, partners, and allies, and in your ability to address contingencies to collectively adjust the plan on the fly and to continue on no matter what.
 Everything changes, even the bad, so remain resolute and never stop moving forward.

-And the most critical truth of all is to always communicate, constantly engage with your team, partners, allies and any and all involved, no matter how bad the news, so that all may survive and recover quickly.
+And the most critical truth of all is to always communicate, and constantly engage with your team, partners, allies, and any and all involved, no matter how bad the news, so that all may survive and recover quickly.
 It is easy when things are going well, but when things get hard and losses are occurring, only those who know you care about their well-being will go the extra distance often necessary to snatch victory from defeat.